 - Technology Heterogeneity: Autonomous and small independent services enable us to use different tech stacks for each service.
-Picking the right tools for the job instead of a standardized approach contributes to fulfilling business needs.
+Picking the right tools for the job instead of a standardized approach fulfills business needs.
 We can also quickly adopt new technology.
 However, technological freedom comes with a price; the organizational alignment might suffer.

 - Resilience: When there is a problem in service, it should be possible to isolate that point and degrade functionality instead of total failure.
 Stability requires constant effort and knowledge of the domain.
 Considering microservices are small, we build many different services and need to know how to behave when one of them fails.
 Although resilience is hard, it is one of the most significant advantages of microservices.

 - Scaling: Monolithic systems have to scale everything together as opposed to small, independent services.
 When a little functionality has a high load in the system, we only need to scale a specific service.
 In monoliths, it ends up scaling the whole application, which is more costly.
 Monoliths require more powerful hardware, which means more money.